Perineal Scar Massage

 perineal massage

-Perineal massage can especially be helpful for postpartum women who experience pain with sex, or to preform perineal scar mobilization on those who have had perineal tears during childbirth.
+Perineal scar tissue massage offers a non-invasive and effective way to address these issues and promote healing.
+Massage can help postpartum women with painful sex or those who had tears during childbirth.
 It can help improve blood flow to the area and encourage muscle relaxation.
-But what is it exactly, and how do you do it?

-The perineum is the area between the vagina and anus.
 Benefits of perineal massage include:

 • Pain with sex